empowerID/empowernow_docs/docs/services/bff/how-to/configure-idps.md

 ARNs (identity propagation)

 - The BFF represents unique identities as ARNs to standardize attribution and auditing, and may emit `X-Original-User` downstream when available.
+- Provider selection prefers the IdP entry `provider` field, falling back to `name`.
+This stabilizes ARNs across audiences of the same issuer, e.g., `auth:account:empowernow:{sub}` for both admin and CRUD audiences.
 - Learn more: Authentication — Unique Identity and ARNs, and Security Model — Headers contract (`X-Original-User`).

 See also